 What are Some Similarities between Chipmunks and Ground Squirrels?

-Chipmunks and ground squirrels both have striped, brown fur, shorter tails, and pointy faces with small black eyes and a short snout.
+Chipmunks and ground squirrels have striped, brown fur, shorter tails, and pointy faces with small black eyes and a short snout.

 What are Some Differences Between Chipmunks and Ground Squirrels?